Use a Jumpoint to Jump to a Remote System

 From the Jumpoint dropdown, select the network that hosts the computer you wish to access.
 Depending on your account permissions, you can Jump to a system on your local network or a network on which a Jumpoint is installed.

-Enter the hostname or IP address of the system you wish to support.
+Enter the hostname or IP address of the system you wish to access.

 Once you have located the computer you wish to access, click Jump.